 Christian Dior & Google Search Console from Lee

-This is more of a generalised favourite than a specific one.
-I like how adverts for fragrances appear to have a lot of money spent on them (or maybe not).
+This is more of a general favourite than a specific one.
+I like how fragrance adverts appear to have a lot of money spent on them (or maybe not).
 But they always capture my attention as they stand out and ooze premium quality.

-Over the past year, Google has revamped its Google Search Console to make it more user-friendly and to provide you with more meaningful and actionable data.
-This is most welcome by us and I’m sure by our clients.
+Since 2018, Google has revamped its Google Search Console to make it more user-friendly and provide users with more meaningful data.
+This is most welcome by us and by our clients.

 Aldi ‘Like Brands’ featuring Graham Taylor (2014)

-The World Cup captivates the attention of the great British public like no other event – it’s a time when even non-football fans get swept up in the buzz of it all.
-As we recently witnessed in the glorious World Cup summer of 2018.
+The World Cup captivates the attention of the great British public like no other event.
+It’s a time when even non-football fans get swept up in the buzz of it all.
+As we witnessed in the glorious World Cup summer of 2018.

-Aldi tapped into this perfectly, creating a real stand out commercial with a thread of great humour, using a very popular personality from the world of football.
+Aldi tapped into this perfectly, creating a real stand out commercial with a thread of great humour.
+They did this by using a very popular personality from the world of football.
 It’s simple but it’s funny.
 And funny gets remembered.

 The cider was decent too.
 Just a shame about the football.